 Group's most significant credit risks are related to trade receivables.
 The age distribution of trade receivables is regularly monitored on the Group level, and in addition the Group companies monitor receivables per customer.
+The Group's primary customers are major global automobile manufacturers (OEMs) with good credit ratings.
+Non-OEM clients are very limited and subjected to credit assessments as a precautionary measure, and the adherence of all clients to payment due dates is monitored on an on-going basis, thereby practically eliminating the risk of default.
 The credit quality of new customers is checked and customers are granted standard payment terms only.
 As a part of cash management Group has some outstanding factoring arrangements in selected countries or with selected customers.